keylime/enhancements/README.md

 ## How to create an enhancement

 Create an issue in keylime/enhancements and then make a pull request to keylime/enhancements (using the available template).
 The issue is then used to map to the pull request, track the enhancement in the project board and map it to a planned milestone release.
 The pull request to keylime/enhancements is to allow community review and approve the enhancement.

+You may make your pull request as a [Draft Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) and then change it to a regular pull request when its ready for review.

 New enhancements are labelled as 'backlog'